 Somerset Village does not allow for the intensity of use of CSC.
-Although the City's High Density Residential Zoning District does permit for commercial development with a mixed use building (E.g., the recent Aspen Heights project), it still requires full parking compliance and setbacks for the site.
+Although the City's High Density Residential Zoning District does permit for commercial development with a mixed use building, i.e recent Aspen Heights project, it still requires full parking compliance and setbacks for the site.
 The Lincoln Way Mixed Use Overlay district for HOC zoned sites restricts development to three stories and does not provide for setback or parking reductions.

-The 2700 Block developer desires the ability to build a mixed use development that includes commercial on the ground floor of a building, but could also have household living for apartments or a hotel on the first floor of a building.
-The two main issues for the upcoming project are that it may include 1) a hotel component with apartment units above, or 2) some ground floor apartment units where they do not believe commercial space is viable.
-In either situation they desire to have residential apartments in the rear of the building on the first floor.
-To fully meet this interest for household living to occur, without being above commercial uses, staff believes two primary provisions of CSC zoning are likely to need changes to permit the developer's plan, and a change to one minor provision for window percentage is also likely.
-These changes are described below:
+The 2700 Block developer desires the ability to build a mixed use development that includes commercial on the ground floor of a building, but could also have household living or a hotel.
+The two main issues for the upcoming project are that it may include a hotel component with apartment units above or to include some ground floor apartment units where they do not believe commercial space is viable.
+To fully meet this interest for household living to occur without being above commercial uses, staff believes three provisions of CSC zoning are likely to need changes to permit the developer's plan.

-- 1) Allow for household living on the ground floor of a "non-commercial street." - 2) Allow household living above a short term lodging (hotel) use.
-(Note that hotels are already an allowed use, but not with apartments above.) - 3) Reduce the window percentage requirement for residential facades, but maintain the 50% requirement for commercial uses.
+- 1) Allow for household living on the ground floor of a "non-commercial street" - 2) Allow household living above a short term lodging (hotel) use. (note that hotels are already an allowed use, but not with apartments above) - 3) Reduce the window percentage requirement for residential facades, but maintain the 50% requirement for commercial uses.

 The developer's request for the text amendment is rooted within the location of the 2700 Block site as having close proximity to campus and also ties to the commercial areas of Campustown, although not the core areas.
-The developer believes that due to the periphery location in Campustown that the project could not successfully tenant a development that provided 100% commercial space on the ground floor of the Hyland, Lincoln Way, and Sheldon street frontages.
-However, the site is appropriate for siting of a large scale student housing development and some commercial uses.
-Staff estimates that, under the current CSC language for a mixed use development, the developer's 1.8 acre site would likely result in a range of 10,000 to 20,000 square feet depending upon building configuration and size of apartments.
+The developer believes that due to the periphery location of Campustown that the project could not successfully tenant a development that provided 100% commercial space on the ground floor of the Hyland, Lincoln Way, and Sheldon street frontages.
+However, the site is appropriate for siting of a large scale student housing development and some commercial uses Staff estimates that under the current CSC language for a mixed use development on the developer's 1.8 acre site would likely result in a range of 10,000 to 20,000 square feet depending upon building configuration and size of apartment.
 The developer believes that well less than 10,000 square feet is marketable when considering the site location and the competition of available space under construction further west along Lincoln Way.

-Although one project is motivating this potential change, as a text amendment it is important to remember any change would apply to all CSC zoned properties.
+Although one project is motivating this change, as a text amendment it important to remember any change would apply to all CSC zoned properties.
 Altering the CSC base zone requirement in regards to apartment development could have potentially significant effects on other parts of Campustown and how future redevelopment occurs.

-For any change that is approved to the zoning standards, staff believes that key requirements should be retained to require commercial along the primary commercial streets and to require transparency (windows) that allow for visual interest and an engaging activated pedestrian environment.
-With these concerns in mind, staff believes there are four primary approaches to addressing the developer's request.
-Once City Council provides direction on how to proceed, a specific text amendment can be drafted for the Council's consideration.
+For any change that is approved to the zoning standards, staff believes that key requirements of requiring commercial along the primary commercial streets and that there is transparency (windows) that allow for visual interest and an engaging activated pedestrian environment are maintained.
+With these concerns in mind, staff believes there three primary approaches to addressing the developer's request.
+Once an option is selected the language of text amendment would be created for City Council adoption.